seanmcn/my-website/content/blog/2020/11/marktext-a-markdown-editor.md

 I switch between a windows desktop computer and a MacBook throughout the day, so having the same software on both platforms was vital to me.
 I also wanted something open-source, as I'm trying to focus on making more open-source contributions.

-Well, I've found something that satisfies both of the above: [Mark Text](https://marktext.app/).
+Well, I've found something that satisfies both of the above: [Mark Text](https://github.com/marktext/marktext).

 ![An image of MarkText software](images/marktext.png)

-I could talk about all of its features and how its interface is beautifully minimalistic, but you can read all about that [on their website](https://marktext.app/) or if `README.md` is more your thing, [check out their Github](https://github.com/marktext/marktext).
+I could talk about all of its features and how its interface is beautifully minimalistic, but you can read all about that [on their Github](https://github.com/marktext/marktext).